New Zealand

 You must take 4 courses (also known as "papers") while studying in New Zealand and one paper must pertain to the peoples and cultures of New Zealand.
 Every Otago course is equivalent to 1.2 unit at SLU.

-A list of courses at the University of Otago that have been pre-approved by St. Lawrence can be found here.
+For a list of courses at the University of Otago that have been pre-approved by St. Lawrence, please check the APR2 course catalog for New Zealand under Locations.
 Please keep in mind that these are just the courses that have been preapproved.
 Students may enroll in other courses and seek transfer credit approval at SLU.
 In order to have credits returned from the University of Otago, students must complete a credit transfer form (pink form) before their departure and have each credit approved by the relevant department head at SLU.

 While searching for courses (papers), remember Semester One in New Zealand runs from February - June and Semester Two runs from July to November.